hmdy80955-ctrl/Industrial-Manufacturing-Financial-Modeling-and-Risk-Analysis/README.md

 By extracting deep financial metrics from the dynamic Excel model, the following key performance indicators (KPIs) highlight the corporate financial resilience under strict supply chain stress:

 * **Gross Profit Margin (33.05%):** Demonstrates a strong profit buffer at the manufacturing level, proving that for every $100 of revenue, $33 remains to cover fixed industrial overheads and operational costs.
-* **Net Profit Margin (18.05%):** Even under adverse supply chain disruptions and severe raw material price shocks, the enterprise retains high bottom-line conversion efficiency, ensuring strong shareholder value.
+* **Net Profit Margin (18.05%):** Even under adverse supply chain disruptions and several raw material price shocks, the enterprise retains high bottom-line conversion efficiency, ensuring strong shareholder value.
 * **Logistics & Customs to COGS Ratio (11.00%):** Captures the exact weight of inbound supply chain costs.
 This metric provides vital transparency for procurement optimization and customs clearance forecasting.

 ---